Pistons hire Polinsky as director of player personnel

 DETROIT — The Detroit Pistons have hired Gregg Polinsky as director of player personnel.

-The team announced the move Saturday.
-The Pistons also announced they had signed second-round draft pick Bruce Brown Jr. and waived guard Dwight Buycks.
+The Pistons also announced Saturday they had signed second-round draft pick Bruce Brown Jr. and waived guard Dwight Buycks.
+Detroit later officially announced the signings of free agents Glenn Robinson III and Jose Calderon.

 Polinsky comes to the Pistons from the Brooklyn Nets.
 He spent the last 19 seasons with them in various roles, most recently as director of college scouting, and was the coach at Georgia Southern from 1995-99.